THIS POST MAY CONTAIN COMPENSATED LINKS. FIND MORE INFO IN OUR DISCLAIMER.

 - and a second ground fault will interrupt the flow of power, possibly blacking out the ship.

-- and specifically may cause a fire because current greater than the capacity of the wires flows, this causes heat, melt/burn insulation and could cause a fire
+- and specifically may cause a fire because a current greater than the capacity of the wires flows; this causes heat, melt/burn insulation and could cause a fire

-There are other options available and Amazon is a place to search for cruise gadgets.
+Other options are available, and Amazon is a place to search for cruise gadgets.

 The best travel adapters we have found are the Worldwide Travel Adapters with USB outlets.
 These have a flexible arrangement for selecting which power outlet you have and also up to 4 USB Charging Ports.
 These are not the cheapest adapters but in our opinion, this type is the best option for cruising.

 This particular Worldwide Travel Adapter is worth a look!

 Can I bring an extension cord on a cruise ship?

 Power strips, multi-plug box outlets/adaptors and extension cords (without surge protectors) are allowed on board when used with proper caution.
 However, if such devices are determined to pose a hazard, they will be removed and returned the last day of the cruise prior to debark.

 Does Royal Caribbean allow extension cords?

 Finally, there’s Royal Caribbean.
 Its list of items prohibited onboard includes “electrical extension cords” without specific reference to surge protectors